microsoftgraph/msgraph-sdk-powershell/src/Teams/beta/examples/Add-MgBetaTeamMember.md

 Add-MgBetaTeamMember -TeamId $teamId -BodyParameter $params

 ```
-This example shows how to use the Add-MgBetaTeamMember Cmdlet.
+This example will add members in bulk to a team

-### Example 2: Code snippet
+### Example 2: Add members in bulk and encounter partial failure

 ```powershell